Frequently asked questions

 -

-When can I apply?
+When and how can I apply?

 If you are a citizen of a country that requires an eTA and you are applying for an initial study permit from outside of Canada, an eTA will automatically be issued upon approval of your study permit application.
 Your eTA may be issued for the same duration as your approved study permit or a five year period.